-The Company's Board is responsible for promoting the long-term success of the Company and for setting its strategy.
-It sets the Company's risk appetite and satisfies itself that financial controls and risk management systems are robust.
-A strong system of governance throughout the Company aids effective decision-making and supports the achievement of the Company's objectives for the benefit of policyholders and the shareholder.
+The Company's Board is responsible for promoting the long-term success of the Company and for setting its strategy against which management's performance is monitored.
+It sets the Company's risk appetites and satisfies itself that financial controls and risk management systems are robust whilst ensuring the Company is adequately resourced.
+A strong system of governance throughout the Company aids effective decision-making and supports the achievement of the Company's objectives for the benefit of customers and shareholders whilst maintaining compliance with regulations.